Peer & Family Support

 The recovery journey after a spinal cord injury is incredibly challenging, which is why SCIAs Peer and Family Support program is so critical.
 The Peer and Family Support team provide free, non-clinical, practical advice and lived experience of physical disability to help people with spinal cord injury to;

-Click here to complete the Peer Support Referral Form to get in touch with a team member or click here to download the Peer and Family Support Brochure.
+Please complete the Peer Support Referral Form to get in touch with a team member or download the Peer and Family Support Brochure for more information.

 We are here for you